karthikheyan-velumani/QAWorkflowAutomation/.github/instructions/StepsGenerationVerification.instructions.md

 **2. Verify Test Steps**
 - Run the Steps using playwright MCP.
 - Verify each and every step for each test case.
-- Close the browser after the final test is verified.
+- Close the browser after each test is verified.
 - Run and verify all the test cases one by one.(e.g. if there are 5 test cases, run and verify them using playwright MCP one after another)

 **3. Store Test Actions**